InAppPurchase/InAppPurchase/README.md

 If allows you to very easily manage consumables and non-consumables without needing to write your own web based system.
 We handle that for you.

+We validate receipts and provide a management system for consumables/non-comsumables to your customers.

-For example you can set up a consumable item of 10 apples.
+For example: You can set up a consumable item of 10 apples.
 You can use 3 apples and be left with 7.
 The service even allows you to top up and request how many apples you have left.